bloominstituteoftechnology/Sprint-Challenge-Mongo/Answers.md

 * 1-Many typically utilizes references (linking) to different collections

 ### Explain a way to break up an API into Sub-Applications, which tool did we use to do that?
-* nesting multiple schemas within a model/document
+* routes based on application resources